chtheodoro/habfuzz/README.md

 IMPORTANT
 Some antivirus software may faulsely alarm you or prevent you from installing.
-But, no, you will find no malware here.
+But no, you will find no malware here.
 Just add Habfuzz in your antivirus' trusted files

 Habfuzz is a FORTRAN tool, which calculates the instream hydraulic habitat suitability by utilizing